 (4) For construction works classified as CC2 or CC3, key members of the structure should be designed to resist actions by either using an analysis based upon equivalent static load models, or by applying prescriptive design/detailing rules.
 Additionally, for structures classified as CC3 a dynamic analysis should be used.

-NOTE For information on prescriptive design see Annex A and for dynamic analysis see Annex D.
+NOTE For information on prescriptive design, see Annex A, and for dynamic analysis, see Annex D.

 (5) Advanced design for explosions may include one or more of the following aspects:

-explosion pressure calculations, including the effects of confinements and venting panels;
+— explosion pressure calculations, including the effects of confinements and venting panels;

-dynamic non linear structural calculations;
+— dynamic non-linear structural calculations;

-probabilistic aspects
+— probabilistic aspects;

-analysis of failure consequences; and/or
+— analysis of failure consequences; and/or

-economic optimization of mitigating measures.
+— economic optimization of mitigating measures.

 Principles for design